peterhinch/micropython-async/TUTORIAL.md

  scheduling performance.
  8. ``awaitable.py`` Demo of an awaitable class.
 One way of implementing a device driver which polls an interface.
  9. ``chain.py`` Copied from the Python docs.
-Demo of chaining coros.
+Demo of chaining coroutines.
  10. ``aqtest.py`` Demo of uasyncio ``Queue`` class.

 # 2. uasyncio